There are over 50 different ways in which you can market your consulting business.

-This was not the worst idea to get people to come to the stand (I could have generated business for my wife’s business!) but it still only really qualified people who were interested in cake, rather than qualifying people interested in the services that I had to offer!
+This was not the worst idea to get people to come to the stand (and it generated business for my wife';s business!) but it still only really qualified people who were interested in cake, rather than qualifying people interested in the services that I had to offer!

 As you’ll have seen thus far, the whole purpose of exhibiting is to get sales leads.
 Your stand, and ideally your talk, is designed to entice the right people in who will willingly share their contact details.

 This is first base!